 One of the surest ways to build positive credit is to repay debt on time every month.
 Another option is to apply for a credit card or a loan, but it is important to consider those bills have to be repaid each month which may be financially out of reach.

 Remember Joint Accounts

-Refinance mortgages, credit cards, car loans and other similar debt so each debt is only in one person’s name.
+Refinance mortgages, credit cards, car loans, and other similar debt so each debt is only in one person’s name.
 Missed payments are going to negatively affect both credit scores even if the ex-spouse agreed to pay them.
-It is vital to monitor transactions payments to assure bills are being paid on time.
+It is vital to monitor transaction payments to assure bills are being paid on time.

 Contact experienced family law attorney Jessica L. Sterle at (218) 722-2655 to schedule a consultation to discuss your divorce or custody case.